 The Les Paul Studio forgoes the binding around the body and the fretboard.
 You’ll find Gibson’s speed knobs instead of the traditional Les Paul controls.
-Most Studios do not have the pretty translucent maple tops you’ll find on Standards, instead using less-pretty maple and a solid color finish.
+In the past, Studios did not have the pretty translucent maple tops you’ll find on Standards, instead of using less-pretty maple and a solid color finish.

 As it turns out the Les Paul Studio is definitely not an ugly guitar, and many players (myself included) find them downright gorgeous.
-An Alpine White or Ebony Les Paul Studio with chrome hardware makes for a great-looking instrument.
 It may not be a classic Les Paul, but it still looks pretty sharp..